owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 ~~~~~~~~~~~~~

 .. note:: This tutorial assumes you have terminal access to the machine you want
-          to install owncloud on.
+          to install ownCloud on.
 Although this is not an absolute requirement,
           installation without it is highly likely to require contacting your
           hoster (e.g. for installing required modules).